googleanalytics/autotrack/docs/plugins/url-change-tracker.md

 ### Customizing what is considered a URL change

-This code updates the `shouldTrackUrlChange` configuration option to not track path changes that only modify the query string portion of the URL:
+This code updates the `shouldTrackUrlChange` configuration option to not track changes where only the query string portion of the URL is different:

 ```js
 ga('require', 'urlChangeTracker', {